jonprovan/20250602-cgi-java/week-07/day-2/maven-and-junit.md

     - building, etc.
 - A package manager sets up the relationship between the project and its dependencies
     - dependencies are other projects/packages/software, etc. that our project needs to run
-    - you include dependencies in the configuration of you Maven project
+    - you include dependencies in the configuration of your Maven project
     - you can then use the packages, classes, and libraries of the other project(s) just like any other class

 ### Build Tool